How To Use Menstrual Cups

 What about Toxic Shock Syndrome (TSS)?

 Results of lab testing indicate that it is very unlikely to amplify the bacterial associated with TSS.
 Our menstrual cups are non-absorbent.
 That’s not to say it cannot happen but reduces the chances dramatically.
 To reduce the chances even more, follow common good hygiene rules of clean hands and nails.
 Wash your hands before inserting and removing your cup, and do not use harsh chemicals that could deteriorate the smooth surface of our cups.
 When cleaning your cup remember to clean the holes below the rim by pushing your choice of cleaning/sanitizing methods through the holes.
 Also, clean the inside of the stem the same way.
 Trimming your fingernails will reduce the chance of putting small cuts into the surface of the cup.
-Signs of TSS: https://www.mayoclinic.org/diseases-conditions/toxic-shock-syndrome/symptoms-causes/syc-20355384
+For signs of TSS, please click HERE.

 How long will my Keeper / Moon Cup last?